TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: System Design

 \subsection{Structured Knowledge Curation}

 Like human researchers who first survey existing literature before generating new ideas, \autoresearcher begins by constructing a structured KG that organizes retrieved papers into a traceable state.
 This KG provides well-grounded contexts for downstream idea generation.
-It consists of steps of multi-granularity retrieval and incremental KG construction.
+It comprises multi-granularity retrieval and incremental KG construction.

 \textbf{Multi-granularity Retrieval}.
-The process starts with LLM-guided \emph{topic decomposition}, expanding a seed query into multiple concepts spanning domain terminology, methodologies, and applications.
-Instead of relying on a single handcrafted query, \autoresearcher performs a combinatorial search at varying granularities, retrieving a diverse yet focused literature set via the Semantic Scholar API.

-The process starts with an LLM-guided \emph{topic decomposition}, where the seed topic is analyzed to extract key domain terms, methodological cues, and application areas.
-Rather than issuing a single query, \autoresearcher expands these facets into multiple query combinations of varying granularity, for example: individual keywords, pairwise combinations, and higher-order tuples, to maximize recall.
-Each query is executed via the Semantic Scholar API, and results are merged after deduplication using semantic filtering.
-This combinatorial retrieval process broadens coverage across related subtopics while maintaining topical relevance.
+Given a seed topic, \autoresearcher first performs LLM-guided topic decomposition to identify salient domain concepts with varying granularity.
+The LLM then organizes these concepts into a set of well-formed search queries, rather than relying on a single handcrafted query.
+Each query is executed via the Semantic Scholar API under a fixed retrieval budget.
+The resulting papers are merged using semantic filtering and deduplication, with further pruning based on topic name overlap, to produce the final collection of paper samples.
+This multi-granularity retrieval process broadens coverage across related subtopics while maintaining topical relevance.

 \textbf{Incremental KG Construction}.
 To achieve balanced coverage and interpretability, \autoresearcher constructs the KG in four controlled phases.
 First, LLM-based entity extraction identifies core problems, methods, and applications to form the conceptual backbone.
 Second, mini-batch enrichment adds entities and relations from paper metadata while maintaining contextual coherence.
-Third, degree-based expansion samples top-$k$ high-degree nodes (default $k{=}10$) to mine adjacent or emerging concepts.
+Third, degree-based expansion samples top-$K$ high-degree nodes (default $K{=}10$) to mine adjacent or emerging concepts.
 Finally, hybrid sampling (60\% high-degree, 40\% random) uncovers latent methodological and theoretical links without introducing new entities.
 This incremental process yields a structured and extensible KG that combines precision with exploratory breadth.